GowthamGthm/Android-Boilerplate/README.md

 - Put passwords and sensitive data in gradle.properties

-- Use the Jackson library to parse JSON data
+- Use Retrofit for fetch data from the internet

+- Use (Picasso || Glide) for thumbnails, I suggest you to use glide instead of Picasso

 - Don't write your own HTTP client, use Volley or OkHttp libraries